isc-projects/bind9/doc/notes/notes-current.rst

   moved from the INFO log level to the DEBUG(1) log level to prevent the :iscman:`named-checkzone` tool from superfluously logging this message in non-debug mode. :gl:`#3707`

+- The new name compression code in BIND 9.19.7 was not compressing names in zone transfers that should have been compressed, so zone transfers were larger than before. :gl:`#3706`

 Known Issues
 ~~~~~~~~~~~~